omnivector-solutions/osd-documentation/contributing.rst

 .. code-block:: bash

-   $ sudo snap install --edge charmcraft --classic
+   $ sudo snap install charmcraft --classic

 The OSD charm code is available in the Git repository `slurm-charms
 <https://github.com/omnivector-solutions/slurm-charms>`_, it contains all the
-nuts and bolts of all Slurm Charms as well as a helper ``Makefile`` to build the charms.
+nuts and bolts of all Slurm-charms as well as a helper ``Makefile`` to build them.
 To clone and build:

 .. code-block:: bash